Other Causes of Lameness

 Other tumors may affect joints and muscles.
 Fortunately this are less common.
 Some tumors of the joints can be very aggressive, while others may be controlled with amputation for a relatively long period of time.

 Dislocation of the hip joint may occur with trauma.
 In cases where minimal trauma causes luxation, such as bumping into furniture, careful evaluation for hip dysplasia must be made.
 If the hip is not dysplastic, closed reduction followed by sling immobilization may be successful.
-Otherwise, surgical stabilization ro a femoral head and neck excision should be performed.
+Otherwise, surgical stabilization or a femoral head and neck excision should be performed.

 Major trauma may result in a deranged stifle.
 Repair of this injury requires a thorough assessment of all injured structures and considerable experience to surgically correct the injuries.